Frequently Asked Questions

 Can I discharge my tax delinquencies in bankruptcy?

 Maybe.
-Not all taxes are dischargeable, and the dischargeable taxes must satisfy what are called the timing rules.
-Although we do not represent taxpayers in bankruptcy, during the initial consultation phase, we do analyze the timing rules against the facts provided to determine if bankruptcy is a viable option.
+Not all taxes are dischargeable and the dischargeable taxes must satisfy what are called the Timing Rules.
+Although we do not represent taxpayers in bankruptcy, during the initial consultation phase, we do analyze the Timing Rules against the facts provided to determine if bankruptcy is a viable option.